upleveled/system-setup/windows.md

     source $USERPROFILE/.bash_profile
     ```

+    We can now test whether PostgreSQL has been correctly installed by starting the database by running the following command:

+    ```sh
+    postgres
+    ```

     If it worked, it should print out some lines with some messages that the database started and it is ready to accept connections:

     <img src="./macos-5-postgres.png"><br><br>